Back to Blog

 Yoast lets you set custom titles and meta descriptions for each page without touching code.

-Useful if: You're not a developer and need an interface for meta tags.
+Useful if: You're not a developer and need a visual interface for meta tags.

-Unnecessary if: You can add meta tags in code or your theme handles it.
+Unnecessary if: You can add meta tags in code, or your theme handles them already.

 2. XML Sitemap Generation

-Useful if: You don't want to manage sitemaps manually.
+Useful if: You don't want to think about sitemaps.

-Unnecessary if: Your theme or another plugin handles sitemaps.
+Unnecessary if: Your theme or another plugin handles sitemaps, or you're on a platform that generates them natively.

 3. Social Meta Tags

-Open Graph and Twitter card tags for social sharing.
+Open Graph and Twitter card tags for social sharing previews.

-Useful if: You share content on social media and want preview control.
+Useful if: You share content on social media and want preview control over what shows up when links are pasted.

-Unnecessary if: Your theme includes social meta tags.
+Unnecessary if: Your theme includes social meta tags, which most modern themes do.

 4. Content Analysis

-The famous "green light" system that scores your content.
+The famous "green light" system that scores your content against SEO and readability heuristics.

-Unnecessary (and sometimes harmful) if: You chase green lights instead of writing naturally.
+Unnecessary (and sometimes actively harmful) if: You chase green lights instead of writing naturally for actual readers.

 5. Schema Markup